 The thing is this with great musicians – their material never limits them.
 They will find a way to “get there” musically and take the audience somewhere with them on the shoulders of their musicianship.
 They did that in spades several times during the show.
 Most notably on an original called Underwear, which had a most bizarre, abrupt time-change interlude that featured a remarkable Strat solo by Landau, while Ford, Haslip, and Novak provided the ethereal backdrop.
 That, for me, was the highlight of the show – it was magic and made me glad I saw this configuration of musicians.

 Everyone got to play.
-Ford with Dumble tone, did his lead thing as well as showcasing his overlooked super-tasty comping behind Landau’s solos.
-Haslip, who more than any other virtuoso bass player working today, never overplays – fully supported the deep grooves set by Novak.
-When Jimmy solo’s, you realize he could overplay all night, and fans would probably love it.
+With a Dumble tone, Ford did his lead thing and showcased his overlooked super-tasty comping behind Landau’s solos.
+Haslip, who, more than any other virtuoso bass player working today, never overplays – fully supported the deep grooves set by Novak.
+When Jimmy solos, you realize he could overplay all night, and fans would probably love it.
 He remains committed to the rhythm – which Novak was laying down with fury.
-Novak too never overplayed, stepped up with his poly-rhythms and ghost notes when the music allowed.
+Novak never overplayed and stepped up with his poly-rhythms and ghost notes when the music allowed.
 These guys are all pros.

 And then there was Landau, who toured with Ford three decades ago.
 Many of those I was seated with didn’t know Michael Landau (this included a few guitar players).
 I have known Mike for years and followed him through his solo work (Check out Tales from the Bulge) and Burning Water.
 His style, like Jeff Beck, eschews a pick and uses the whammy bar, which is different.
 It was a great compliment to Ford, whose solo style is more linear.
 This contrast of lead styles worked well and has the potential to be incredible (as it was several times during the set).